railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_Location_Ex.rst

 	:scale: 75
 	:align: center

-	*Launch the production*
+	*Launch the Production*

-Once again due to the use of two companies, you have to confirm different delivery.
+Once again due to the use of two companies, you have to confirm different deliveries.
 One to deliver the product from OpenERP US to OpenERP SA and another to deliver the product from OpenERP SA to the customer.
 Now you have to confirm the delivery of the three units from OpenERP US to OpenERP SA, then to confirm the reception of the products in OpenERP SA and finally, deliver the products to you final customer.

+..
+Copyright © Open Object Press.
+All rights reserved.

+..
+You may take electronic copy of this publication and distribute it if you don't
+.. change the content.
+You can also print a copy to be read by yourself only.

+..
+We have contracts with different publishers in different countries to sell and
+.. distribute paper or electronic based versions of this book (translated or not)
+.. in bookstores.
+This helps to distribute and promote the OpenERP product.
+It
+.. also helps us to create incentives to pay contributors and authors using author
+.. rights of these sales.

+..
+Due to this, grants to translate, modify or sell this book are strictly
+.. forbidden, unless Tiny SPRL (representing Open Object Press) gives you a
+.. written authorisation for this.

+..
+Many of the designations used by manufacturers and suppliers to distinguish their
+.. products are claimed as trademarks.
+Where those designations appear in this book,
+.. and Open Object Press was aware of a trademark claim, the designations have been
+.. printed in initial capitals.

+..
+While every precaution has been taken in the preparation of this book, the publisher
+.. and the authors assume no responsibility for errors or omissions, or for damages
+.. resulting from the use of the information contained herein.

+..
+Published by Open Object Press, Grand Rosière, Belgium